Wootric/slate/source/includes/_install_js_intro.md

-twitter_account | null | A Twitter link you can use to tag your account anytime a promoter leaves a comment. wootric_close_position | left | The position of the close button of your survey. wootric_recommend_target | depends on the language | Your audience.
+twitter_account | null | A Twitter link you can use to tag your account anytime a promoter leaves a comment. wootric_close_position | left | The position of the close button of your survey. wootric_recommend_target | depends on the language | Your audience. ask_permission_to_share_feedback | false | Ask your end users if they wish to be contacted after leaving written feedback.

 ### The code example generates the following survey: